 - Interact with the brand regularly

-- Do word-of-mouth advertising without any initiation from the brand
+- Participate in word-of-mouth advertising without any initiation from the brand

-With loyalty comes retention.
-Customer loyalty and retention work together.
-While loyalty is a mindset that forces customers to engage with the brand continuously, retention is a metric used to monitor customer engagement.
-A loyalty marketing strategy helps in increasing customer loyalty and retention.
-In the succeeding part of the article, we will discuss how can loyalty marketing be used to retain customers.
+It is essential to know that customer loyalty and retention work together.
+While loyalty is a mindset that forces customers to engage with a brand continuously, retention is a metric used to monitor customer engagement.

 How To Use Loyalty Marketing To Retain Customers?

-Here are some ways loyalty marketing helps in retaining customers in the current complex business milieu:
+Here are some ways loyalty marketing helps in retaining customers: